Translation disclaimer (Translation disclaimer)

 • or waiting for adaptations to your property.

 There are 11 fully furnished apartments for adults of any age.
-There are three ground floor apartments fully accessible by wheelchair, two of these are double apartments so couples can stay or you can bring a carer.
-The remaining apartments are accessible via stairlifts.
+There are three double apartments on the ground floor that are fully accessible by wheelchair.
+Couples can stay, you can bring a carer or share with someone else who needs support.
+The other apartments can be accessed via stairlifts.

 This is not a 24-hour service, but each apartment has "telecare equipment", such as fall detectors and access to Progress Lifeline.
 There are good links with housing services in case you need help with re-housing or adjustments to your home.